Rednexie/Rednexie/README.md

 # Projects I am working on:

-- Link Shortener and API's
+- Link Shortener and other kind of API's

 - Discord/Guilded Bot